crosstool-ng/crosstool-ng.github.io/_pages/docs/2_Installation.md

     wget http://crosstool-ng.org/download/crosstool-ng/crosstool-ng-VERSION.tar.bz2

-Starting with 1.21.0, releases are signed with Bryan Hundven's pgp key.
+Starting with 1.21.0, releases are signed with Bryan Hundven's PGP key.
 The fingerprint is:

     561E D9B6 2095 88ED 23C6 8329 CAD7 C8FC 35B8 71D1

+Starting with 1.23.0, releases are signed with Alexey Neyman's PGP key.
+The fingerprint is:

+    64AA FBF2 1475 8C63 4093 45F9 7848 649B 11D6 18A4

-The public key is found on [http://pgp.surfnet.nl/](http://pgp.surfnet.nl/) with the fingerprint `35B871D1`.
-To validate the release tarball run you need to import the key from the keyserver and download the signature of the tarball, then verify the tarball with both the tarball and the signature in the same directory:
+The public keys are found on [http://pgp.surfnet.nl/](http://pgp.surfnet.nl/).
+To validate the release tarball run you need to import the keys from the keyserver and download the signature of the tarball, then verify the tarball with both the tarball and the signature in the same directory:

-    gpg --keyserver http://pgp.surfnet.nl --recv-keys 35B871D1
+    gpg --keyserver http://pgp.surfnet.nl --recv-keys 35B871D1 11D618A4
     wget http://crosstool-ng.org/download/crosstool-ng/crosstool-ng-VERSION.tar.bz2.sig
     gpg --verify crosstool-ng-VERSION.tar.bz2.sig